Jim Crow Museum

 Big Rapids, MI 49307

 The coon caricature is one of the most insulting of all anti-black caricatures.
 The name itself, an abbreviation of raccoon, is dehumanizing.
 As with Sambo, the coon was portrayed as a lazy, easily frightened, chronically idle, inarticulate, buffoon.
 The coon differed from the Sambo in subtle but important ways.
 Sambo was depicted as a perpetual child, not capable of living as an independent adult.
 The coon acted childish, but he was an adult; albeit a good-for-little adult.
 Sambo was portrayed as a loyal and contented servant.
 Indeed, Sambo was offered as a defense for slavery and segregation.
-How bad could these institutions have been, asked the racialists, if blacks were contented, even happy, being servants?
+How bad could these institutions have been, asked the racialists, if black people were contented, even happy, being servants?
 The coon, although he often worked as a servant, was not happy with his status.
 He was, simply, too lazy or too cynical to attempt to change his lowly position.
-Also, by the 1900s, Sambo was identified with older, docile blacks who accepted Jim Crow laws and etiquette; whereas coons were increasingly identified with young, urban blacks who disrespected whites.
+Also, by the 1900s, Sambo was identified with older, docile black people who accepted Jim Crow laws and etiquette; whereas coons were increasingly identified with young, urban black people who disrespected white people.
 Stated differently, the coon was a Sambo gone bad.

 The prototypical movie coon was Stepin Fetchit, the slow-talking, slow-walking, self-demeaning nitwit.
 It took his character almost a minute to say: "I'se be catchin' ma feets nah, Boss."
 Donald Bogle (1994), a cinema historian, lambasted the coon, as played by Stepin Fetchit and others: